 Coimbra is a riverfront city in central Portugal.
 The pastel-coloured houses of the city cascade down the hilltops beside the Rio Mondego creating one of the most beautiful settlements in central Portugal.

 The ramshackle buildings of Coimbra are perched on hilly streets and dark, cobbled alleyways.
-There are few things more pleasant than eating al fresco style outside of a traditional Portuguese restaurant in Coimbra, to the backing of sound of fado singers and guitarra – the Portuguese guitar.
+There are few things more pleasant than eating al fresco style outside of a traditional Portuguese restaurant in Coimbra.
+Here you can dine to the backing of sound of fado singers and guitarra – the Portuguese guitar.

 Getting to Coimbra